CONP-PCNO/perform-loris-utils/README.md

 **zenodo_token:** Authentification token created from your Zenodo account.

-**--sandbox:** This flag allows to do test upload on the Zenodo sandbox.
+**--sandbox (optional):** This flag allows to do test upload on the Zenodo sandbox.
 Note that you will need a authentification token from [Zenodo sandbox](https://sandbox.zenodo.org/account/settings/applications/tokens/new/).